KAIST-Visual-AI-Group/Diffusion-Project-Natural-Disasters/README.md

 </div>

 ## Abstract
-In this project, you will design diffusion models for modeling the distribution of locations where volcanic eruptions took place.
-You will use real-world data provided by [NOAA National Centers for Environmental Information (NCEI)](https://www.ngdc.noaa.gov/ngdc.html) to train and evaluate your models.
+In this project, you will design diffusion models for modeling the distribution of locations where natural disasters took place.
+You will use real-world data provided by [NOAA National Centers for Environmental Information (NCEI)](https://www.ngdc.noaa.gov/ngdc.html) (volcanic eruptions, earthquakes), [Dartmouth Flood Observatory](https://floodobservatory.colorado.edu/index.html) (flood), and [NASA's Earth Science Data Systems (ESDS) Program](https://earthdata.nasa.gov) (fire) to train and evaluate your models.

 ## Data Specification
+Under the directory `data`, you will find the following files:
+- `volcano.tsv`: A tab-separated file containing 274 locations of volcanic eruptions.
+- `earthquake.tsv`: A tab-separated file containing 5447 locations of earthquakes.
+- `flood.tsv`: A tab-separated file containing 4861 locations of floods.
+- `fire.tsv`: A tab-separated file containing 12801 locations of fires.

-The file `data/volcano.tsv` contains training data each consisting of the following fields:
+All files contain training data each consisting of the following fields:
-- `Latitude`: Latitude of the location where a volcanic eruption occurred in degrees.
+- `Latitude`: Latitude of the location where a natural disaster occurred in degrees.
-- `Longitude`: Longitude of the location where a volcanic eruption occurred in degrees.
+- `Longitude`: Longitude of the location where a natural disaster occurred in degrees.

 We provide a script `scripts/convert_to_xyz.py` for converting the locations represented as (Latitude, Longitude) to 3D coordinates.
 You can use the following command to run the script:
 ```
-python scripts/convert_to_xyz.py --in-file ./data/volcano.tsv
+python scripts/convert_to_xyz.py --in-file {PATH TO TSV FILE}
 ```
 The script will generate an `.off` file containing the 3D coordinates of the locations.
 Note that we assume a sphere with a radius of 1 when converting spherical coordinates to Cartesian coordinates.